Endura-Nutrition/vital/README.md

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities

-This Turborepo has some additional tools already setup for you:

 - [Expo](https://docs.expo.dev/) for native development
 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [Prettier](https://prettier.io) for code formatting